Make: A DIY Nature Explorer Kit (from a Shoebox!)

 Note: we glued our stickers onto the trunk for extra durability.

-Recycle an old belt and wrap it around your explorer trunk for safe-carrying.
+Recycle an old belt and wrap it around your explorer trunk for safe carrying.
 In addition to making your trunk look authentic, the belt will hold the trunk closed when headed out on nature excursions.

-If you don’t have a belt to recycle, you can use a shoelace, piece of ribbon, or thick rope instead.
+If you don’t have a belt to recycle, you can use a shoelace, a piece of ribbon, or thick rope instead.

 We trimmed our belt and added an extra hole to make it the perfect size.
 Using a sharp pair of scissors, we had no trouble poking a hole through the belt where needed and cutting off the edge.
-As always, exercise great caution if cutting with extra-sharp tools.

-Pack your case and head outside!
+Pack your DIY explorer trunk and head outside!

 Nature adventure awaits!
 The beauty of this flexible trunk is that you can change up the supplies you take every time you use it.
 What will you need for your first adventure?

-To be totally honest, I can’t even BELEIVE how well our trunk turned out in the end.
-It was one of those rare projects that came out exactly as I had pictured it (NEVER HAPPENS) and it has been the most fun accessory for afternoon excursions.
-I’m happy to report that after many trips around the backyard, our trunk and elastic holders have held up to heavy use well!
+To be totally honest, I can’t even BELIEVE how well our trunk turned out in the end.
+It was one of those rare projects that came out exactly as I had pictured it (NEVER HAPPENS), and it has been the most fun accessory for afternoon excursions.

 Another benefit of this little trunk is that it can hold just about anything – let your imagination run wild with variations on the trunk theme and other ways to play with this cool case…

-• Poke holes in the tops of your recycled containers and fill your trunk with bug hotel-making supplies for an insect-themed kit.
+- Make an insect explorer kit.
+Poke holes in the tops of your recycled containers and fill your trunk with bug hotel-making supplies for an insect-themed kit.

-• Turn this into an art-on-the-go box by swapping your nature-collecting containers and test tubes for art materials.
+- Create an on-the-go art supply kit.
+Turn this into an art-on-the-go box by swapping your nature-collecting containers and test tubes for art materials.

-• Trade exploration supplies for detective accessories or magic tricks!
+- Make a magician’s trunk.
+Trade exploration supplies for detective accessories or magic tricks!

-Looking for a mini activity book like ours that you can pack into your trunk?
-Good news – that’s part of our Nature Explorer Printable Pack!
+Good news – that’s part of our printable nature explorer activities!
 Filled with pages of outdoor observation and exploration prompts, it’s perfect for hours of self-led nature learning and play.
-Or toss a good read into your kit with one of our favorite nature-themed picture books.

 For another way to enjoy collected nature with your littles, try making an incredibly simple (but stunning!) gradient leaf banner.
 Or try a very unique art-making process with our photocopied fall leaf collages using a totally unique and unexpected process.